Secure and Efficient Wireless Sensor Network (SecureWSN)

 - CoMaDa represents the server side of the network.
 It shows the data flow within the interface and the offered functionalities including hardware configuration, management of the network components, network status and data visualization, and information storage.
 Additionally, CoMaDa includes an Export/Import Client for Matlab and a secured connection to Xively (a third party to visualize data) and WebMaDa.
 Since 2016 the visualization of the collected data can be performed without active involvement of a third party, like Xively, using now Google Charts.
 This change results in the fact that no data leaves the control area of the data owner.
 The newest feature addresses the transparency request of network owner to see who accessed what kind of data in active manner supported by detailed filtering options.

 - WebMaDa is a mobile interface offering visualization of data and network topology for authorized users access their WSN information via the Internet.
 Additionally, WebMaDa now allows authorized users to send pull-request in order to receive sensor measurements immediately.
-On the upper left side of the figure the available views for a user - claudio - are shown who is a user of WebMaDa and has the right to send pull-requests.
+On the upper left side of the figure WebMaDa's frontend functionality is visualized.
+Perspectives differ depending if the logged in person is a network owner or just a user, requesting priviledges to view networks.
 In order to ensure that ony authorized persons can use WebMaDa a database server is required that hosts the access management solution.
-The newest feature addresses the transparency request of network owner to see who accessed what kind of data in active manner supported by detailed filtering options.
+Within the last monthes two new features were integrated: (1) Automated request handling to reduce delays to the system due to iteraction with the system's administator and (2) filtering support for network owner addressing their transparency requests.

 - On the bottom left part a room scenario as a zoom-in example for the WSN is illustrated.
 The deployed sensor nodes use TinyIPFIX for data transmission purpose throughout the network up to the gateway.
 Within the WSN some sensor nodes, usually with more resources, support special functionalities, such as data/message aggregation.
 The cluster head (grey ball) is a special node - called OPAL - including a trusted platform module and allows a strong two-way authentication handshake in order to establish a DTLS secured communication channel to the gateway.
 It works as a TinyDTLS client and requires X.509 certificate for authentication purposes to build an end-to-end secured tunnel with the gateway.
 OPAL node also supports aggregation functionality in order to transmit more data over a secured connection to the gateway.
 Sensor nodes not bind to a OPAL node transmitting their data over UDP to the gateway.
 In order to bring security to lower devices than OPAL TinySAM and TinyTO are used.
 Where the latter is an end-to-end solution using Elliptic Curve Cryptography.